Aftermath of the 2008 Mumbai attacks: Requests for Pakistan's cooperation

 "...there are lists of about 20 persons.
 (These) lists are sometimes altered and this exercise is going on and we have renewed it in our demarche", Mukherjee said, adding that India "will await" Pakistan's response in the Indian-Arab forum.

 In an interview with NDTV, Pranab Mukherjee had not ruled out the option of military strikes against terror camps in Pakistan.
 Mukherjee said that every country has the right to protect its territorial integrity, and take appropriate action when necessary.
 He also said that it has become difficult to continue the peace process with Pakistan in this.

 Denials from Pakistan

-Mohammad Ajmal Amir, the lone terrorist arrested for the Mumbai attacks, had been identified by his father.
+Ajmal Kasab, the lone terrorist arrested for the Mumbai attacks, had been identified by his father.
 The Pakistan High Commissioner to India, Shahid Malik, stated that this was insufficient; that they required evidence which would survive scrutiny in a court of law to confirm Ajmal's nationality.

-The Mumbai police had said that Ajmal Amir had written a letter to the Pakistan High Commission in India, asking for help, and that the letter had been given to India's central government.
+The Mumbai police had said that Kasab had written a letter to the Pakistan High Commission in India, asking for help, and that the letter had been given to India's central government.
 In an interview with Karan Thapar aired on CNBC TV18, Malik denied its existence.

+In January 2009, Pakistan's National Security Advisor Mahmud Ali Durrani admitted that Kasab was Pakistani citizen while speaking to the CNN-IBN news channel.
+The Government of Pakistan eventually acknowledged that Ajmal Kasab was indeed a Pakistani citizen, but also announced that Prime Minister Yousaf Raza Gilani had fired Durrani for "failing to take Gilani and other stakeholders into confidence" before making this information public, and for "a lack of coordination on matters of national security."